SirCrest/SD_TestMe/README.md

 # Test Me

-Barebones Stream Deck plugin for testing Keys, Dials, and Touch Strip input.
+A very simple Stream Deck plugin for testing Keys, Dials, and Touch Strip input and making sure all fuctions operate as they should.